Adithya-R-Iyer/Chatting_App_MAD-MiniProject/README.md

 -> All the Reference Images are attached below<br>
 -> This App is not intended for public use...
 It is capable of supporting only upto some hundereds of users.

+# Tools and API's Used
+1. Android Studio (Dolphin Version) with JAVA as the preferred language<br>
+2. Firebase RealTime Database
+3. Agora API for Video and Voice Calling
+4. BrainShop's ChatBot
+5. Retrofit API to interact with ChatBot
+6. Firebase Cloud Messaging to Enable Mobile Notifications

+# NOTE (to those who want to pull code and run the app)
+1. google-services.json is hidden and not visible to users...hence the users are requested to create their own database in Firebase and paste the Google-services.json file to the `app` dir in the Android Studio Project.<br>
+2. A file called `secrets.xml` was used to store the sensitive information (`FirebaseServerKey`,`AgoraAPIKey`,`AgoraAppCertificate`) which is hidden from the users...
+Please note that these information are meant to be kept private...
+Revealing these info may lead to security threats to the system.

 # Top 5 Badges

 ## 1. GitHub Stats - Adithya